hostwebsite/hostwebsite.github.io/_posts/2019-12-30-host-a-static-website-at-github.markdown

 title:  "Host a static website for free using Github Pages"
 date:   2019-12-30 12:23:45 +0200
 categories: website github
-background: '/assets/images/aws_logo.jpg'
+background: '/assets/images/bg-post.jpg'
 ---

-(https://github.com/ "GitHub") provides hosting for software development version control using Git.
-If you don't have an account go and create one (/assets/images/its-free.png " it's free").
+[GitHub](https://github.com/) provides hosting for software development version control using Git.
+If you don't have an account go and create one [it's free"](/assets/images/its-free.png){:target="_blank"}.

 **Which type of website can host GitHub**
 Take in mind that we are going to store a website in a Git repo, so don't expect advaced functionaIlities beyond some javascript and images.